halaassi/UserData_team5/README.md

 #### Factory Pattern:

 - **Upload:**
-  - used in the upload file to mange which data have to be upload according to user type.
+  - used in the upload/ create a zip file to manage which data have to be upload according to user type.

 - **Export:**
   - used to create exporters based on the type of services and create IUserType instances based on the user type